Schwitzd/IaC-HomeK3s/README.md

 | Cluster Pods     | `10.42.0.0/16`       | `fd22:2025:6a6a:42::/104`   |
 | Cluster Services | `10.43.0.0/16`       | `fd22:2025:6a6a:43::/112`   |

+## Storage

+Each Raspberry Pi in the cluster is equipped with a [Geekworm X1001](https://wiki.geekworm.com/X1001) M.2 HAT, providing fast local storage via NVMe SSDs.
+These disks are pooled together using **Rook-Ceph**, which handles replication, failover, and enables PersistentVolumeClaims (PVCs) to be shared across nodes.

+I originally started with **Longhorn**, but after countless headaches with corrupted PVCs and unreliable volume detachment during shutdowns, I decided to switch to **Rook-Ceph**, which has proven far more stable and resilient — even though it requires significantly more resources and can be a bit overwhelming for a Raspberry Pi-based setup.

 ## Deployment workflow

 ### Preparing the nodes